mustafa-krypto/momzi-v2/README.md

 ## 📝 License

 This project is created as a community-focused initiative.
-Feel free to use and modify for the MumsMatter project.
+Feel free to use and modify for the Mumme project.

 ---